The Simple Guide to Pixels, Resolution and dpi

 Screens, pixels and resolution

-To make it easier to visualise resolution, I created an images (left) representing simplified screens with each square representing a pixel.
+To make it easier to visualise resolution, I created an image (left - or above on mobile) representing simplified screens with each square representing a pixel.
 The area of a screen is divided up into a certain number of pixels.
 This is the screen's resolution.

 Because the pixel number displayed and screen sizes vary greatly, from tiny mobile phone displays to 30" monitors, the number of pixels are more difficult to translate into resolution in a meaningful way, which is why the resolution is also referred to as pixels per inch - ppi.